Volunteer Workdays

 John Simon Farm, Noel Hollow Spur Trail Construction

-February 27, 28 & March 9, 2026
+February 27 & March 9, 2026

 8721 Carey’s Pond Creek Rd.
 Portsmouth, OH 45663, (Map)

 Join Land Steward Austin Newton and fellow volunteers as we continue our trail construction into the remote hill country of John Simon’s ancestral 5th-generation French Farmstead, established in 1864.
 This future spur trail will continue through majestic oak forests and lead hikers to a ridgetop with spectacular views in late fall and winter.
 Volunteers will assist in creating a new and exciting trail, build steps, learn how to flatten a slope, build water bars, remove tripping hazards, and more.
-Come for one, two, or all three workdays.
+Come for one or both workdays.
 There is a job for everyone.
 No experience is needed; all are welcome.
 Please bring work gloves, a personal water bottle, a packed lunch, and/or snacks.
 Sturdy shoes or boots are recommended.
 The workday is from 10 am - 2 pm.
 Please note that there are no restroom facilities at this location.
 For registration, click (HERE).

-Photo By Elijah Crabtree
+Photo By Elijah Crabtree Fort Hill, Trail Maintenance

 Friday, March 6, 2026